Kjetilgr/FaceImageQuality/README.md

 ## Installation instructions

+NOTE: The original code has only been tested and confirmed working on [windows](https://github.com/pterhoer/FaceImageQuality/issues/7)

 Clone the repository.

 cd into the FaceImageQuality directory.

-Use Anaconda to install the required packages.
-This can be done by creating an virtual environment via
+Use Anaconda to create a virtual environment and install the required packages

 ```terminal
 conda env create -f environment.yml